binipringle/contracts/_texts/0-outline.md

 - **Holding:** An offeree may vitiate a contract by a claim of lack of intention to accept an offer when he accepts and retains the benefits offered to him by the offeror, with a positive and affirmative proviso by the offeror that such acceptance of the benefits will, in and of itself, be deemed by the offeror to be an acceptance.
 - **Disposition:** Judgement affirmed as to appelants.
 - **Context (why the case was assigned):** To illustrate acceptance by silence.

+## Mass market license agreements
 -
 **Judicial Interpretation of Unread Boilerplate, Shrink Wrap, Click Wrap, and Browse Wrap Contracts**

-- **Issue:** whether clicking on "I agree" to terms and conditions on a website is a contract.
+**Issue:** whether clicking on "I agree" to terms and conditions on a website is a contract.

-## Mirror image rule

 **Nguyen v.
 Barnes & Noble, Inc.**